George Germain, 1st Viscount Sackville: American War of Independence

-Sackville and Lord North made three assumptions about the war they were about to face: firstly, the American forces could not withstand the assaults of the British; secondly, the war would be similar to wars they had fought successfully in Europe; and lastly, their victory would bring about their goal of having the colonies' allegiance.
-All of their assumptions proved to be false, with the limited and unhelpful exception of the first, in that the American forces usually could not withstand the assaults of the British in open battle but instead adopted other, more successful, tactics.

-In 1776 he worked with General Burgoyne to plan, support and issue orders for the Saratoga campaign.
-However, his unclear orders to General Howe contributed to the campaign's failure.
-Following the entry of France, Spain and the Dutch Republic into the conflict, British emphasis shifted to focus increasingly on a global war.
-British troops were withdrawn from Philadelphia and reinforcements were sent to the valuable sugar-producing West Indies.
-In 1779 one of Germain's associates, Richard Cumberland was sent to Madrid for failed talks, designed to reach a separate peace settlement with Spain.
+In 1776, he worked with General John Burgoyne to plan, support and issue orders for the Saratoga campaign.
+However, his unclear orders to General William Howe contributed to the campaign's failure.
+Following the entry of France, Spain and the Dutch Republic into the conflict, British emphasis shifted to focus increasingly on their colonial territories in the Caribbean and India.
+British troops were withdrawn from Philadelphia and reinforcements were sent to the British West Indies.
+In 1779 one of Germain's associates, Richard Cumberland, was sent to Madrid for failed talks designed to reach a separate peace settlement with Spain.

-Yorktown
+British disaster at Yorktown

-In 1781, the confusion involving orders sent to Cornwallis from Clinton contributed to the loss at Yorktown.
+In 1781, the confusion involving orders sent to Charles Cornwallis from Henry Clinton contributed to the loss at the Siege of Yorktown.

-The news of Yorktown reached London on 25 November 1781 and the messenger went first to Germain's residence at Pall Mall.
+The news of Yorktown reached London on 25 November 1781, and the messenger went first to Germain's residence at Pall Mall.
 Germain then went to tell other ministers.
-Together they went to Lord North who reportedly cried out "Oh God - It's all over".
+Together they went to Lord North, who reportedly cried out "Oh God – It's all over".
 It was agreed that Germain, rather than North, should take the news to the King who was at Kew.
 The King's Speech two days later had to be re-written in light of Yorktown.
-News of the surrender galvanised the Opposition and government majorities began to shrink over the following months with calls for resignations of senior ministers.
-Germain drew up a plan to continue the war using the existing British bases in Charleston, New York, Savannah and Canada to harass the American coastline and frontiers.
+News of the surrender galvanised the opposition, and the government majorities began to shrink over the following months with calls for resignations of senior ministers.
+Germain drew up a plan to continue the war by using the existing British bases in Charleston, New York, Savannah, and Canada to harass the American coastline and frontiers.
 He also advocated re-occupying Newport in Rhode Island to give a foothold in New England.